liel00/pytest-playwright-project-saucedemo/README.md

-# Create the README file with the provided content
-readme_content = """
 # Pytest Playwright Project Saucedemo

 This repository contains a test automation project using Pytest and Playwright for the SauceDemo web application.